Understanding Freeze-Thaw Cycles

 - Proper Drainage

 Ensure your gutters and downspouts are clean and direct water away from your foundation.
-Poor drainage can lead to water pooling around your foundation, increasing the risk of freeze-thaw damage.
+Poor drainage can pool water around your foundation, increasing the risk of freeze-thaw damage.

 - Insulate Your Foundation

 Adding insulation to your foundation can help maintain a stable temperature, reducing the risk of freeze-thaw cycles.
-Depending on your home's design, insulation can be applied externally or internally.
+Insulation can be applied externally or internally, depending on your home's design.

 - Seal Cracks and Gaps